 Allagash Brewing Company, Maine

-If you make it up to Maine with the state slogan, “The way life should be” in mind, you can experience New England beer as it should be at Allagash Brewing Company.
+If you get some cheap plane tickets to Maine, you can experience New England beer as it should be at Allagash Brewing Company.
 Started in 1995 as a one-man operation in a small corner of a warehouse in Portland, Maine, the brewery has grown into a full-blown craft brewing operation.
 Best known for its flagship beer, Allagash White, the brewery takes pride in producing Belgian inspired beers.
 Free tours of the facility are offered 7 days a week and at no cost.
 Included in your tour of the brewery are four 3 ounce pours of beer just for stopping by.

 Magic Hat Brewing Company, Vermont

 Vermont boasts loads of craft breweries but very few offer tours.
 Magic Hat Brewing Company is the exception.
 The well-known brewery began in 1994 in south Burlington, Vermont and has since grown to a brewery that puts out roughly 175,000 barrels each year.
 With the tagline of, “Putting the performance into every bottle since 1994,” you can expect quirky beers and an even quirkier brewery out of Magic Hat.
 Tours are offered free of charge and can be guided or self-guided.